gramster/gramster.github.io/content/post/unit-tests-that-dont-suck.md

 This is a long post.
 I think its valuable reading, but I can also sum up my recommendations as:

 _Build good but narrow APIs that are the public contracts for your code.
 Focus your tests on these.
-Don't bother testing at the level of methods, classes, etc, except insofar as these represent the public APIs, with the exception of complex algorithms that may need particular attention._
+Don't focus on testing at the level of methods, classes, etc, except insofar as these represent the public APIs, with the exception of complex algorithms that may need particular attention._

 ## Introduction

-This post is based on a talk I gave to my team in an effort to establish a common approach to thinking about unit tests.
+This post is based on a talk I gave to my team in an effort to establish a common approach to thinking about automated tests: specifically those we would have labeled as 'unit tests'.
 The existing code base we had suffered from a number of problems relating to how tests were being written; despite good intentions, it can be easy to do testing badly.
 In particular, here are some of the things I observed:

 - a massive overuse of dependency injection: pretty much all dependencies of all classes were being set up using DI.
 I believe this was related to the next point about the overuse of mocks.
 DI is certainly useful, especially when wiring up a high-level architecture, but it does not need to be used for everything;
 - a massive overuse of mocking.
 This was the main problem I observed.
 I went so far as to write a simple Python script to generate some metrics around this, and in the most egregious cases I found tests that had over 60 mocked classes being created.
 At that level it is very difficult to even know what is being tested; are you just testing that your mocks exhibit the behavior you specified in the mocks?
 What real behavior is being tested?